— Officially: República de Ecuador.

 — Seat of government: Quito.

-— Structure: Dominant-party state.
-In theory, the president is elected directly, while the legislature (Asamblea Nacional) is elected in the provinces and by party-list proportional representation.
+— Structure: The president is elected directly, while the legislature (Asamblea Nacional) is elected in the provinces and by party-list proportional representation.

 — Recent history: Elected president Jamil Mahuad (1998-2000) was deposed by the military, dissatisfied aboriginals, and the vice president, Gustavo Noboa, who then replaced him (2000-3).
 An election for a permanent president was held in 2002, but was unfortunately won by one of the leaders of the coup, Lucio Gutiérrez (2003-5).
 Gutiérrez himself was then deposed by the legislature of the time, the Congreso, replaced by vice president Alfredo Palacio (2005-7).
 During his time in office, Gutiérrez made Ecuador more autocratic, most recently by removing the membership of the supreme court.
 An election for a permanent replacement was held in 2006; Álvaro Noboa and Rafael Correa finished first and second, but Correa won the runoff.
-Correa (2007-) presented himself as a moderate ally of Hugo Chávez, but his behavior in office has been more Chavista than moderate.
+Correa (2007-17) presented himself as a moderate ally of Hugo Chávez, but his behavior in office was more Chavista than moderate.
 A referendum was forced through in 2007 for a constitutional assembly, which was officially approved.
 Congressional opponents were dismissed; the supreme court judges who ordered them reinstated were removed by the pro-Correa majority; and two dozen legislators were charged with treason.
-Alianza País claimed victory in the vote for the assembly, which abolished the Congreso altogether and established itself as the new legislature (the current Asamblea Nacional).
-A referendum for the new constitution was also successful, leading to still more power for Correa.
+Correa’s Alianza País claimed victory in the vote for the assembly, which abolished the Congreso altogether and established itself as the new legislature (the current Asamblea Nacional).
+A referendum for the new constitution was also claimed successful, leading to still more power for Correa.
 He officially won an early re-election in 2009, and a third term in 2013.
-A 2017 vote to replace him led to a runoff between Lenín Moreno of the AP and Lasso of Creo, which Moreno was declared to have won, narrowly; at the same time, País was awarded a majority in the Assembly, on a reported 39% of the popular vote.
+A 2017 vote to replace him led to a runoff between Lenín Moreno (2017-21) of the AP and Lasso of Creo, which Moreno was declared to have won, narrowly; at the same time, País was awarded a majority in the Assembly, on a reported 39% of the popular vote.
 However, in 2021, Moreno did not run for reelection, and País was completely wiped out in the legislative elections, while UnEs secured a strong plurality.
 The presidential election led to a runoff between Andrés Arauz of UnEs and Lasso, which Lasso then won.

 — FH: 3-3, partly free (democratic).
 Econ: 5.64 (88), hybrid.